 There are a few beach resort towns if you want to just relax in the sun, such as Kovalam or Varkala.

-That's just a couple of suggestions for Kerala, hope it helps! over 8 years ago
+That's just a couple of suggestions for Kerala, hope it helps! almost 9 years ago

 Depends upon what you never want to miss.
 Kerala is a beautiful mixture of art, culture and nature.
 You can choose. according to your taste.
 If you are so particular, I can arrange your trip.
 I would recommend to choose home-stays rather than hotels.
 There are some great old palaces and heritage homes that have been converted to home-stays with very friendly and cultured hosts.
 Believe me, it would be memorable...! over 8 years ago